tonymullen/ups-website/src/partials/f16ics/hw/lab6-description.html.md

 **Part2: Upgrading the Game**

-With a naive version of the <span class="codefont">Lab6_SecretNumber</span> class written, you should now upgrade it to include the following functionalities.
+If time allows in the lab, upgrade your class to include the following functionalities.

 <ol>
 <li>